Home » Everything on the Blog » Compare 2025 Alexa Devices: Amazon Echo Vs. Dot & Show- Even Astro!

 What is Alexa What is the Amazon Echo, Amazon Dot and Amazon Tap Compare and see best prices!

-Earlier this year LalyDad decided to try out the new-at-the-time gadget from Amazon, called the Amazon Echo.
-Amazon Echo is Amazon's nifty voice-activated, counter-top speaker that does tons of different things for you without lifting a finger using a cool program called Alexa.
+Years ago LalyDad decided to try out the new-at-the-time gadget from Amazon, called the Amazon Echo.
+Amazon Echo is Amazon's nifty voice-activated, counter-top speaker that does tons of different things for you without lifting a finger, using a cool program called Alexa.

 At first it seemed like just another gadget to me but Alexa has really enriched our lives!
 Whereas a tablet provides people with individual media time, our Alexa enabled devices have brought us together more.